1 What is a brief? What should it contain?

 3 Sample two presentations design brief for Unit 3 + 4 Visual Communication Design SAT

-The design brief for the SAT must be signed and dated by the student and the teacher within 2 - 4 weeks after the commencement of the project.
+The brief for the SAT must be signed and dated by the student and the teacher within 2 - 4 weeks after the commencement of the project.
 There must be only one design brief in the final SAT folio.
 If there is more than one, then the assessor will read the design brief located further into the folio/s.

 Some of these samples use sub-headings.
 Sub-headings are good for planning but should be deleted before finalising the brief.